 Take time to discuss your decision with your family member and remind them they have other options.
 That includes working with a lawyer that is experienced in trust administration.
 Sometimes, choosing a professional as a trustee works best because it allows an experienced third-party to handle financial matters and provides time for family members to support each other in different ways.

-For more information about how we can help with estate planning or trust administration, contact the Stone Arch Law Office today.
+For more information about how we can help with estate planning or trust administration, schedule an initial call with the Stone Arch Law Office today.